 Milk Stand – This small drink stall serves frosty confections, including blue milk and green milk.
 The vendors at this quirky stall offer travelers an invigorating, refreshing drink that’s a favorite among the locals.
 Expect a signature snack or two in addition to the green and blue milk.

 Kat Saka’s Kettle – Serving specialty popcorn known as Outpost Mix, this small food stall is run by grain merchant Kat Saka, and is unlikely to serve much else besides popcorn and bottled drinks.

 Black Spire Outpost has number of small vendors in a street markets, inspired by those in Marrakesh, Morocco.
 These intimate shops are part retail and part show, with a variety of props and colorful backstory, with a proprietor from the Star Wars universe running each.

-In addition to the shops listed below, a variety of stores outside the land, including those in Disneyland, Disney California Adventure, and Downtown Disney carry limited edition Star Wars merchandise.
-Read more about that and more in our Star Wars Land Merchandise Pricing & Locationspost.
+In addition to the shops listed below, a variety of stores outside the land, including those in both Walt Disney World and Disneyland carry off-planet and limited edition Star Wars merchandise.

 Creature Stall – This exotic shop offers a glimpse into cages and crates filled with hard-to-find species from across the galaxy.
 Bina, the stall’s proprieter, scours star systems to keep this storefront stocked with unique companions for her customers, including porgs, tauntauns, rathtars, and more.